FOOD&SPICES

 Kashmiri masala

-Kashmiri cuisine also has many, many vegetarian dishes, such as toont vaangan, eggplant with apple and fennel, enriched with kashmiri masala, or heddar, a mushroom dish with tomato, fennel and with kashmiri masala.
+Kashmiri cuisine also has many, many vegetarian dishes, such as toont vaangan, eggplant with apple and fennel, enriched with kashmiri masala, or heddar, a mushroom dish with tomato, fennel and kashmiri masala.
 A famous lamb dish with kashmiri masala is rogan josh.

 Smell and taste